hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/056_the_real_nature_of_man.md

 that early state of purity.
 You are all aware of the story of the deluge in the Old Testament.
 The same story was current among the ancient Babylonians, the Egyptians, the Chinese, and the Hindus.
-Manu, a great ancient sage, was praying on the bank of the Gangâ, when a little minnow came to him for protection, and he put it into a pot of water he had before him.
+Manu, a great ancient sage, was praying on the bank of the Gangā, when a little minnow came to him for protection, and he put it into a pot of water he had before him.
 "What do you want?" asked Manu.
 The little minnow declared he was pursued by a bigger fish and wanted protection.
 Manu carried the